Locustv2/yii2-linkable-behavior/README.md

-# Linkable Behavior for yii2 components
+# Linkable Behavior for Yii2 Components

 This extension help creating urls easier in yii2.
 This behavior provides support for components that have a page to display its contents.
 The page can be an action in a Module or simply in a Controller.
 It will be easier to get links related to this record without having to write Url Route over and over again.